Bojana Bjeljac

-Bojana Bjeljac (born 10 April 1989) is a Croatian long distance runner.
+Bojana Bjeljac (born 10 April 1989) is a Croatian long-distance runner.
 She competed in the women's marathon at the 2017 World Championships in Athletics.
 In 2017, she won Vienna Half-Marathon and Ferarra Marathon.
 Those were her first international victories in half-marathon and marathon.
 In 2019, she competed in the women's marathon at the 2019 World Athletics Championships held in Doha, Qatar.
 She did not finish her race.

-Her marathon personal best is 2:31:26, set in the 2019 Hannover Marathon.
-As of 2019, she holds national records over 5000 (15:43.73) and 10,000 m (33:08.1).
+Her marathon personal best is 2:23:39NR, set in the 2022 Valencia Marathon.
+In 2023, he set several national records in the 3000m (indoor) 8:58:58NR, 5000m (indoor) 15:37:98NR, 10000m 32:28:67NR and his personal best in the half marathon is 1:10:43 made in the 2022.

+She was 17 times national champion and 5 times national indoor champion.

+Bojana Bjeljac boasts several notable participations in both the World Championships and the European Championships, establishing herself as one of the most consistent European marathon runners in recent years.

+Here are the details of her appearances in major international competitions: